alexqfredrickson/notes/devops/kubernetes.md

 ## Workloads

 Workloads are applications that run on Kubernetes.
 They run in sets of pods.
-Workload resource manage those pods.
+Workload resources manage those pods.

 Workload resources include *deployments*, *replica sets*, *stateful sets*, *daemon sets*, *jobs*, and *cron jobs*.

 *Replication controllers* are deprecated.

 ### Deployments

+A Deployment specifies how an application should run, and the amount of replicas that should run.
+Deployments manage ReplicaSets.

 Deployments manage non-stateful application workloads.
 They provide declarative updates for Pods and ReplicaSets.
 You describe a desired state, and a Deployment Controller changes the pods to the desired state.